neondatabase/website/content/docs/import/import-from-postgres.md

    </CodeBlock>

-- Consider running a test migration first to make sure your actual migration goes smoothly.
+- Consider running a test migration first to ensure your actual migration goes smoothly.
 See [Run a test migration](#run-a-test-migration).
 - If your database is small (< 1 GB), you can pipe `pg_dump` output directly to `pg_restore` to save time.
 See [Pipe pg_dump to pg_restore](#pipe-pg_dump-to-pg_restore).

 ## Export data with `pg_dump`